 Side planks where the top leg is raised is a great strengthening exercise.
 If you have weak abductors this exercise will be quite tough, in which case it may be better to start off with a modified version shown below.

 Someone with knee valgus will want to focus their attention on performing squats with proper form.
 If you place bands around your knees this will force you to push your knees against the bands activating the abductors.

 If none of those abduction exercises appeals to you how about 19 more?
 Watch the video above and choose the ones that you like.

-3. Flat Feet or Collapsed Arches
+3. Fix Flat Feet or Collapsed Arches

-4. Anterior Pelvic Tilt
+4. Check for an Anterior Pelvic Tilt

 An anterior pelvic tilt is where the front of your pelvis is tilted downwards and the back tilted upwards.
 A pelvis which is held in such a position may cause the femurs to internally rotate which forces the knees to turn inwards causing the knock knees.

-To give yourself the best chance of fixing your knee valgus it’s a good idea to check if you do have an anterior pelvic tilt, and look to do corrective exercises to stabilise your pelvis.
+To give yourself the best chance of fixing your knee valgus it’s a good idea to check if you have an anterior pelvic tilt, and look to do corrective exercises to stabilise your pelvis.